-Good simple design in Sheffield using a small pallet of natural stone materials, in this case, granite setts on the carriageway, wide top granite kerbs and Marshall's Cromwell sandstone flags.
-There will be challenges to this view because there is a perception that the stone flags are an authentic expression of the streets historic roots following the line of a principle Roman road and its name, Stonegate or Stone street.
-2 English Heritage Streets for All series contains useful background and detail on why the retention of historic surfaces should be a priority.
+I There will be challenges to this view because there is a perception that the stone flags are an authentic expression of the streets historic roots - following the line of a principle Roman road and its name, Stonegate or Stone street.
+English Heritage Streets for All series contains useful background and detail on why the retention of historic surfaces should be a priority.
 They also stress the cost effectiveness of exposing buried setts and repairing them against laying new setts.
 There may be examples in York.
-3 Inclusive Mobility, Department for Transport, 2002 Design Manual for Roads and Bridges :Volume 4, , Highways Agency 2013 5 See English Heritage Streets for All for further information.
+Inclusive Mobility, Department for Transport, 2002 Design Manual for Roads and Bridges :Volume 4, Highways Agency 2013 See English Heritage Streets for All for further information.

 Setts Natural stone setts provide a strong and long lasting surface for vehicle use where the sub-base has been appropriately strengthened.
-Because of the special qualities of the Core Medieval Streets, as and when resources can be made available, it would be beneficial to replace asphalt with stone setts.
-In the short term, consideration should be given to laying a more distinctive asphalt aggregate mix that would help articulate significance as a pedestrianised area and as a major heritage asset.
+Because of the special qualities of the Core Medieval Streets, as and when resources can be made available, it would be beneficial to replace asphalt with natural stone setts.
+Continuing use of asphalt should be phased out but if it is to be used, consideration should be given to laying a more distinctive asphalt aggregate mix that would help articulate significance as a pedestrianised area and as a major heritage asset.
 Setts can be either grey or blue-grey granite or flamed hard sandstone (Scoutmoor or Greenmoor).
 All new setts should be squared with a flat upper surface to facilitate the relatively smooth passage of a wheelchair or push chair.
 Joints should be no more than 8mm.
 For priority A & B locations, setts should normally be used for all pedestrian crossing areas and footway crossovers.
 Where existing English Pennine sandstone setts exist (usually on footway crossovers) they should be carefully relaid to enhance their suitability for disabled pedestrians and wheelchair users.
 Cobbles Cobbles are a traditional surfacing (surviving on some lanes and back alleys) and edging material, as seen on the gateway streets where it functioned as a buffer between the carriageway and the footway.
 Contemporary use of cobbles includes pedestrian deterrents in locations where traffic flows or highway designs have created unsafe places.
 Cobble margins should always be retained and repaired where necessary, subject to appropriate provision for pedestrian crossing points, bus stop access in compatible flat surfaced natural materials.
 It is essential that contractors are fully experienced in laying cobbles as the skills required are not the same as those for other forms of paving.
 Cobbles should be laid butt jointed with their longest side vertical so that a minimum of 75% of the length is below the finished level.
-The cobbles should be selected and arranged so that they make up at least 75% of the total area to be covered1.
+The cobbles should be selected and arranged so that they make up at least 75% of the total area to be covered.
 This is essential to avoid the impression of an area of concrete with a few stones added in arbitrary fashion.
 The spaces between cobbles should be finished off to allow the free drainage of surface water and be within 15mm of the designed level.
 Where new supplies of cobbles are necessary they should normally be locally sourced and where possible using recycled river cobbles in preference to glacial, 'quarried' examples.
 New cobbles must be similar sizes to existing.
 Grass verges Grass verges, a significant feature of suburban priority C streets, should be carefully managed and should be retained.
 The careful use of timber bollards will deter parking.